Company Interview Guide

 30 min

 Initial call about your experience and motivation for joining Snowflake.
 The recruiter evaluates your background with cloud data warehousing, SQL expertise, and interest in Snowflake's architecture.
-Snowflake is a product company, so they look for candidates who understand their technology at a conceptual level and can articulate why cloud-native architecture matters.
+Snowflake is a product company building the database engine itself, so they look for candidates who understand the technology at a deep level and can articulate why cloud-native architecture changed data warehousing forever.

 *Understand Snowflake's three-layer architecture: storage, compute, and cloud services